DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 ^^^^^^

 When the Physics are OUTDATED, they have been baked, but changes in the scene or the physics settings have made the bake invalid or outdated.
 Please bake the physics again if this is the case.

+When the Physics are INVALID, you will need to hit the "Reset Physics" button to the right in the.
+If the Physics are BAKED, this will launch a re-bake, but if the Physics are LIVE, it will instead just clear the real-time cache, resolving the issue.

 .. _physics-customize: